Vegan Strawberry Cupcakes

 Decorating and serving the vegan strawberry cupcakes:

-- Prepare your frosting of choice.
+- Prepare the frosting of your choice.

 Notes